diliu-cmu/liu-portfolio/final-project-part-two.md

 Interviewee 3: Female, Art Educator

+**Targeted Audience for the Story**

+Art educators, programming staff, art museum professionals in the Bar Area, California

 ## Interview 1

 **Can you identify the target audience of this story - who is the story speaking to?**